aryan1519/Matplotlib/README.md

 # Matplotlib
-Used matplotlib for data visualization
+Used matplotlib for data visualization.

 Studied the Amazon Jobs dataset